-As you can see from the excerpt from my book “DSR Mastering Communication”, based on Robert Dilts model of (neuro)logical level, the depth of communication looks like this:
+As you can see from the excerpt from my book “DSR®: Mastering Communication”, based on Robert Dilts model of (neuro)logical level, the depth of communication looks like this:

 Picture 1.
 Levels of Rapport

-All of this depth levels of communications are useful.
+All of these depth levels of communications are useful.
 Different areas are helpful in different situations.
 But for creating the most robust possible rapport with your talking partner are values.
 Or anything which belongs to “deep communication”.

 This is the right moment for you to quote my question which haunted me during my studying times.